Keeping a consistent visual identity across platforms

 In my recent post about optimising images for the web, I recommended several tools that would help to reduce image sizes and improve web page performance.
 Wouldn’t it be great if we could use these tools in other ways that would benefit our businesses?
 Well let’s not forget the primary purpose of these tools is as image editors.
 Image editing software can help us create a more consistent look to the images we use.
 Why is this important?
-Visual consistency is important for our brands.
+Visual consistency is important for our brand’s visual identity.

 Keeping images ‘on-brand’ will help align your visitors’ experiences across platforms, from your website to social media.